qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 In the properties window for the project under |nix|
 :menuselection:`Settings --> Project Properties` or |win|
-:menuselection:`Project --> Project Properties` you set project specific options.
+:menuselection:`Project --> Project Properties`, you can set project-specific options.
 These include:

-* In the :guilabel:`General` menu the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
-If the CRS transformation is on you can choose an ellipsoid for distance calculations.
+* In the :guilabel:`General` menu, the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
+If the CRS transformation is on, you can choose an ellipsoid for distance calculations.
 You can define the canvas units (only used when CRS transformation is disabled) and the precision of decimal places to use.
-You also can define a project scale list, that overrides the global predefined scales.
+You can also define a project scale list, which overrides the global predefined scales.
 * The :guilabel:`CRS` menu enables you to choose the Coordinate Reference System for this project, and to enable on-the-fly re-projection of raster and vector layers when displaying layers from a different CRS.
-* With the third :guilabel:`Identify layers` menu you set (or disable) which layers will respond to the identify tool (see the "Map tools" paragraph from the :ref:`gui_options` section to enable identifying of multiple layers).
+* With the third :guilabel:`Identify layers` menu, you set (or disable) which layers will respond to the identify tool (see the "Map tools" paragraph from the :ref:`gui_options` section to enable identifying of multiple layers).
 * The :guilabel:`Default Styles` menu lets you control how new layers will be drawn when they do not have an existing :file:`.qml` style defined.
 You can also set the default transparency level for new layers and whether symbols should have random colours assigned to them.
-* The tab :guilabel:`OWS Server` allows to define information about the |qg|
+* The tab :guilabel:`OWS Server` allows you to define information about the |qg|
-  Server WMS and WFS capabilities, extent and the CRS restrictions.
+  Server WMS and WFS capabilities, extent and CRS restrictions.
-* The :guilabel:`Macros` menu is used to edit Python macros for project.
-Currently only three macros are available: ``openProject()``, ``saveProject()`` and ``closeProject()``.
+* The :guilabel:`Macros` menu is used to edit Python macros for projects.
+Currently, only three macros are available: ``openProject()``, ``saveProject()`` and ``closeProject()``.
-* The :guilabel:`Relations` menu is used to create and manage 1:n relations between layers
+* The :guilabel:`Relations` menu is used to create and manage 1:n relations between layers.

 .. _figure_macro_menu: